cs207-group-11/cs207-FinalProject/docs/milestone2/milestone2.md

 ### Anticipated challenges

+We anticipate that since our module will eventually support vector-based operations, some of the data structures and algorithms mentioned above need to be changed.
+This may lead to careful tuning of other functions such that both scalar and vector input will work.

 ## References
 [1] M. T. Heath, “Scientific Computing: An Introductory Survey Chapter 8 - Numerical Integration and Differentiation,”[Online].
 Accessed October 18th, 2018.
 Available: http://heath.cs.illinois.edu/scicomp/notes/chap08.pdf